centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-docker-restapi.md

 ### API connection

-Open your favorite ssh client and configure your API to allow connection to allow connections from the outside:
+Open your favorite ssh client and configure your API to allow connections from the outside:
 * vi /lib/systemd/system/docker.service
 * Modify the line starting with ExecStart as shown below: